Lyd-W/beckminster-crest/README.md

 ### Success Page

-The website includes a Success page to give the user feedback regarding the status of their contact enquiry when the form has been filled in correctly, this helps to provide a better experience for the user by informing them that their enquiry has been received.
+The website includes a Success page to give the user feedback regarding the status of their contact enquiry when the form has been filled in correctly.
+This helps to provide a better experience for the user by informing them that their enquiry has been received.
 When using [Am I Responsive?](https://ui.dev/amiresponsive?url=https://lyd-w.github.io/beckminster-crest/success.html "Am I Responsive? | Success Page View"), I noticed the layout on the mobile screen loses the expected layout.
 I then checked this on an iPhone 12 Pro Max using both Safari and Edge to see whether this was a coding error or due to the way Am I Responsive? displays the success page.
 I found both browsers on iPhone to display the expected layout.

 ![Success page view](docs/existing-feature-success.png "Success Page View")